 For a more soaking activity, head to the lake Nilnag.
 Walk through the village Gojipathri as you walk towards Nilnag.
 Carry a packed lunch or some filling snacks as you head here.
 Set up a nice little picnic, and cool yourself around the blue waters of Nilnag.

-If you ask the locals, they might say it’s just a few hours walk.
+If you ask the people of Kashmir, they might say it’s just a few hours walk.
 But bear in mind, “they” are different than us, city folks.
 Unless you have fitness like this, ask them for an estimated time at your pace!

 Compelling reason 5: Forest treks everywhere around Yusmarg